Tyee cove, or Seducers Cove, as some lucky people call, is a great

 From the entry point go straight away from the beach, (north) and when you come to the eel grass you will find a natural chute that takes you down and in between rock formations on either side of you.

 To the right or left there are walls and rock, with plenty of fish, and other marine creatures to visit.
-There are also two separate pair's of Wolf eels if you know where to look.
-One pair in either direction!
+There are also Wolf eels if you know where to look, I have found dens in about the 70fsw range.

 Sea Lions are also fairly regular visitors to Tyee cove so don't be surprised if you get buzzed by one !